Icedmcstuffin/Text-Prediction-Model/README.md

-capstoneProject_v0.2.html describes how this model was created and this html file was created using the RMarkdown file of the same name
+capstoneProject_v0.2.html describes how this model was created and this html file was created using the RMarkdown file of the same name The html file can be accessed here https://rpubs.com/IcedMcstuffin/1428801

 The raw dataset used for this project can be found here https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip